nunnun/push-categorised-message/draft-nakajima-webpush-problem-statement.md

 The second issue is geolocation-aware system.
 A major emergency alert such as an earthquake or a tsunami is distributed at geolocation specific area based on the cellular cell or WiFi cell.
 Web Push relies on HTTP/2
 {{I-D.ietf-httpbis-http2}} which relies on IP network.
-Geolocation
+Geofencing
+{{Geofencing}} is discussed in W3C Geolocation WG to let the application to interact with the loose location-aware computation without knowing device's exact location.
+However, geofencing needs device's support, Web Push emergency alerting notification system has to have a mechanism to detect device's location to send a location specific alerts.

 ## Use case of Web Push Emergency Alerting Notification